-At the center of the Working Group ‚Europe and Russia and Ukraine‘ stands the relationship between concepts of identity, language and history and the role these ideas play in the current stalemate affecting Russia’s attitudes towards the EU and vice versa.
-Pertinent sub-questions for the research to be carried out by this working group include:
+A central focus of the Working Group on Europe, Russia and Ukraine was the relationship between concepts of identity, language and history and the role these ideas play in the current stalemate affecting Russia’s attitudes towards the EU and vice versa.

 1. Analysis and discussion of assumptions and interests of the EU in the East.
 Have European interests been reactive, reflecting the regional dynamics?
 What was the role of smaller actors, rather than Berlin, London, Paris, and Brussels in the formation of these assumptions and interests?
 What is the impact of the United States and NATO?
 Economic interests and values of EU in the East – how to deal with contradictions?
 What is EU attitude to the politics of memory and frontiers in Ukraine and other countries of the region?